 One common question is why.
 Why do people people so easily give up on their weight loss journey.
 Well the answer is a little complicated.
 Most people adopt a drastic diet and a strict exercise regimen.
 Unfortunately this regimen is often unsustainable.
 Diets in of itself are temporary.
 They have a specific start and end date and are not meant to be long term.
 It often involves drastic food restrictions.
 According to the Department of Health and Human Services (hhs.gov), the average American diet exceeds the recommended daily limits for fats, added sugars, refined grains, sodium (salt), and saturated fat.
 This is mostly due to the fact that Americans eat less than the daily recommended amounts of fruits and vegetables.
 We live in a fast-paced society where the emphasis is on good food fast.

 The concept of good food does not mean that the food is healthy and nutritious.
 The term good refers to the taste.
 Often times “good food” is highly refined with sugar, salt and saturated fat.
-The consequence of eating convenient food that is poor in nutrition is deceased energy, weight gain, and poor health.
+The consequence of eating convenient food that is poor in nutrition is decreased energy, weight gain, and poor health.
 Over time, the typical American diet can lead to a lifetime of chronic health conditions including obesity, high blood pressure, and diabetes.
 So understandably the prospect of weight loss and improved health is a fitting New Years Resolution.

 Setting resolutions to improve your health is a great start.
 However, the sustainable solution is not a diet that drastically prohibits the “unhealthy foods” you love.
 The question is why not?
-Well the key ingredients of refined sugars, sodium, and fat are chemically modified with and additive component.
+Well the key ingredients of refined sugars, sodium, and fat are chemically modified with an additive component.
 This is one of the reasons why its so easily to return to old habits after a short-term diet.
-The additive components cause you to crave the healthy foods resulting in an unsuccessful dieting cycle.
+The addictive components cause you to crave the unhealthy foods resulting in an unsuccessful dieting cycle.
 Often times people diet, exercise, and lose weight only to return to their old lifestyle.
 Unfortunately this vicious cycle causes you to re-gain the weight.
 Diets are not the solution to a sustainable healthy lifestyle.
 Gradual lifestyle changes are key.

 Here are 7 ways in which you can make gradual lifestyle changes to keep your New Years Weight-loss Resolution.